 Flaherty’s role in this area is to advise Verizon’s compliance group about copyright infringement liability risk.
 “What we try to avoid is the reputational risk or the embarrassment associated with a copyright infringement lawsuit.
 No company wants to be associated with a public copyright infringement judgment and all of the bad press that comes with that,” he explains.

 Verizon chose CCC solutions to simplify copyright compliance for its workers and give its legal team peace of mind.
-These solutions enable Verizon employees around the world to share articles and other content responsibly from the most sought-after journals, published news sources, books and blogs.
+These solutions enable Verizon employees around the world to collaborate responsibly using content from the most sought-after journals, published news sources, books and blogs.
 There’s no guesswork with CCC.
 Usage rights are consistent across the millions of information sources covered.
-And, if employees work on joint projects with staff of other CCC-licensed organizations, the CCC solution can extend license coverage to allow sharing of published material among those team members from multiple companies.
-Along with rights licenses, Verizon also received a rights advisory tool from CCC.
-It allows employees to view their license rights anytime and see exactly how they can share articles and other materials.
+And, if employees work on joint projects with staff of other CCC-licensed organizations, the CCC solution can extend license coverage to authorize those project team members to share published research and other content with one another as part of their collaboration within a project-specific workgroup.
+Verizon also uses RightFind Advisor, the complimentary rights advisory tool from CCC that allows employees to view the rights granted under the license and see exactly how they can reuse articles and other materials.